cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/settings.md

 This overlays the grafitti area with a collection of performance statistics.

+### Run when hidden

+Keep Cloudpilot running when its browser tab is hidden.
+Note that this does not keep Cloudpilot running on mobile if the browser or homescreen app is backgrounded.

 ### Clipboard integration (supported browser only)

 This turns on clipboard integration.
 This option is only available on browsers that